Geraldo Rivera urges the Trump administration to 'fight the Democrats every step of the way'

 “They don't want truth here.
 They want to embarrass the president.
 They want to continue to relitigate the Mueller report.
 There was no collusion found.
 For goodness sake let’s get over this.”

-He went on to say, “You have accused this president of the most vial things possible.
+He went on to say, “You have accused this president of the most vile things possible.
 He has been exonerated largely by the Mueller report.
 The Mueller report says there’s no collusion.
 The obstruction case is so lame, I want the country to get going,” Rivera said.

 “That bipartisanship that is evidence now in the Senate Intelligence Committee with what Senator Burr did, let’s take that bipartisanship and apply it to infrastructure, apply it to the immigration situation, to support the president on trade.
 Get together and make something great happen rather than continually going back over the same territory.”